MahmoudMohsenEgy/GeneticCircleOfBulbs/README.md

 # GeneticCircleOfBulbs
-Solving Circle of Light problem using Genetic Algorithm
+Solving Circle of Light problem using Genetic Algorithm using P5.js